weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     label and then publishing just that label.

-    In this task, you will publish a specific label; therefore, in the list of labels, select the **30-day delete** label by putting check in circle and not clicking on the name iteself and select Publish labels.
+    In this task, you will publish a specific label; therefore, in the list of labels, check the **30-day delete** label that you just created and then select Publish labels.

 3. In the **30-day delete** window that appears, select the **Publish labels** button at the top of window.
 This will initiate the **Publish labels**